sonocotta/raspberry-media-center/README.md

 </details>

 Because USB-PD is a bit of a Wild West in terms of standards, sometimes not everything goes as designed.
 Some people have run into this with power adapters that aren’t fully PD-standard compliant.
-In most cases, the worst that happens is the PD chip doesn’t trigger the 20V mode, so the Raspberry goes into the boot loop, not getting enough voltage on the 5V bus.
+In most cases, the worst that happens is the PD chip doesn’t trigger the 20V mode, so the Raspberry Pi goes into the boot loop, not getting enough voltage on the 5V bus.

 #### Louder Raspberry NOPD